Self-Driving-Car-NDegree-M-Russo/CarND-P1-Lane-Lines/README.md

 Overview
 ---

-This is the firts Project due for the Udacity Self-Driving Car Nanodegree, after the Computer Vision Fundamentals Module.
+This is the first Project due for the Udacity Self-Driving Car Nanodegree, after the Computer Vision Fundamentals Module.

 For it, the goal is to identify the Left and Right lanes, in a set of images first and a video feed later, taken from a camera mounted in a fixed position in front of a moving car.
 The lanes are then shown on the original image/video stream, as continuous lines.